The Ultimate Guide To Postgraduate Study

 Many charities offer small grants.
 Your university careers service may have a directory of these charitable organisations.

 For the PGCE course, you need to pay tuition fees.
 However, universities sometimes offer discounts to alumni (enquire about this if you are interested).
 In addition to the funding sources discussed above, there are tax-free teaching bursaries and scholarships.
 For these, the amount you receive depends on the subject in which you are being trained.
-You can find out how much you might be entitled to here.
+You can find out how much you might be entitled to bursaries and scholarships for teachers’ training.

 There is dedicated funding available for disabled students, called the Disabled Students Allowances (DSAs).
-You can find out more, and see whether you’re eligible, here.
+You can find out more, and see whether you’re eligible for the disabled student allowance.

 - If you’re looking to progress to postgraduate study in the next couple of years, start visiting universities and open days!
 It’s a great way to meet the department where you might end up working.

-- Read our Ultimate Guide to UCAS and Personal Statements to help as you prepare an application to study in the UK.
+- Read our guide to UCAS and Personal Statements to help as you prepare an application to study in the UK.

 - Not sure which degree course is right for you?
-Oxford Scholastica Academy summer schools are the perfect place to try a subject for two weeks.
+Try an Oxford Summer School with us at Oxford Scholastica Academy.
+Our Oxford summer courses are the perfect place to try a subject for two weeks in-person or online.
 You’ll have tuition, seminars, masterclasses and hands-on learning experiences a subject that you might want to take at university.

 Preparing for undergraduate study?